Robotizing/MiceWeb/README.md

 ## Notes:

 MiceWeb tries to do best to save web pages.
-However, it doesn't garantee good results for any case.
+However, it doesn't garantee perfect results for any case.
 We recommend to save important pages additionally with a browser (in the usual way, or using [some automation](http://ratbrowser.com)), and to check saved snapshots.

-MiceWeb provides a level of anonymity at about the level of IPFS and BitTorrent.
+MiceWeb provides a level of anonymity like in IPFS or BitTorrent.
 Use it for working with content which you are ready to publish.
 Meanwhile, you can tune privacy level by setting [IPFS Reprovider.Strategy](https://github.com/ipfs/kubo/blob/master/docs/config.md#reproviderstrategy).

 Use [SaveSites](https://github.com/defder-su/SaveSites) to save web sites entirely.